gycheong/company_discourse/README.md

 | Accuracy | 0.7989 | 0.7404 |
 | Cross Entropy | 0.5493 | 0.7486 |
 | Correlation | 0.6679 | 0.8201 |

+## Conclusion

+In this project, we used GTE Sentence Transformers to vectorize the text of Google reviews, which we then used to predict the corresponding star rating.
+Due to the imbalanced nature of our data, accuracy was not deemed to be the best metric to evaluate our models.
+We instead also consider the cross entropy loss and the normalized correlation of the confusion matrices.
+Logistic regression, k-nearest neighbors, support vector classification, XGBoost, and feedforward neural networks all had lower cross entropy than the baseline when trained with the original data.
+We were able to significantly improve the normalized correlation by randomly undersampling the training data.
+However, across all models, this came with the cost of higher cross entropy and lower accuracy than those obtained by training on the original data.
+In both approaches, our models perform well--even for data from other sources--without the need to train the vectorization, signicantly reducing the computational cost for users.

+## Future Directions

+There are several avenues by which this project can be futher investigated.
+Firstly, we could consider other metrics that are more suited for imbalanced data, such as the geometric mean or the Area Under the Receiver Operating Characteristic Curve (ROC AUC).
+Furthermore, we could employ other undersampling or oversampling methods, although many of these come with a significantly higher computational cost than randomly undersampling.
+The choice of sentence transformer, i.e. using a pre-trained vectorization model other than GTE, could also affect our results.
+Finally, we could train and test unsupervised models using text data with no ratings, for example, comments on Reddit.

 ## References